robinpie/alternian/ORTHOGRAPHY.md

 | y | /ɪ/ |
 | z | /z/ |

-> [!In-universe]
+> [!NOTE]
-> Alternian features silent letters and redundant letters because of archaisms from a proto-Alternian.
+> In-universe: Alternian features silent letters and redundant letters because of archaisms from a proto-Alternian.

-> [!Out-of-universe]
+> [!TIP]
-> Alternian's silent and redundant letters may be used, for example, to more closely preserve spellings or other vibes from other languages when coining Alternian words.
+> Out-of-universe: Alternian's silent and redundant letters may be used, for example, to more closely preserve spellings or other vibes from other languages when coining Alternian words.